memcachier/docs/documentation.md

 shouldn’t have any issues testing locally.
 Installation depends on your platform.

-<div class="alert alert-info">The below examples will install memcached without
+<p class="alert alert-info">The below examples will install memcached without
 SASL authentication support.
 This is generally what you want as client code can still try to use SASL auth and memcached will simply ignore the requests which is the same as allowing any credentials.
-So your client code can run without modification locally.</div>
+So your client code can run without modification locally.</p>

 On Ubuntu: